-I'm Robin Howlett, Software Development Manager at Amazon Ads DSP.
+I'm Robin Howlett, Software Development Manager at Amazon Advertising.
 Married to Sarah Howlett.
 Father of twins.
 Boulder, Colorado-based.
 Made in Ireland.

 Latest Articles